Aix-Marseille University: Rankings and reputation

-In the 2016 U.S. News & World Report Best Global University Ranking, AMU is ranked joint 175th in the world.
-In the subject tables it is ranked joint 74th in the world for Biology and Biochemistry, joint 166th in the world for Chemistry, joint 149th in the world for Clinical Medicine, joint 90th in the world for Geosciences, joint 50th in the world for Immunology, joint 35th in the world for Microbiology, 98th in the world for Neuroscience and Behavior, joint 95th in the world for Physics, 82nd in the world for Plant and Animal Science, joint 134th in the world for Psychiatry/Psychology, and 34th in the world for Space Science.
+In the 2025/26 U.S. News & World Report Best Global Universities Ranking, AMU was ranked joint 226th in the world.
+In the subject tables it was ranked joint 51st in the world for Marine and Freshwater Biology, 53rd in the world for Oncology, joint 54th in the world for Infectious Diseases, joint 63rd in the world for Microbiology, 74th in the world for Space Science, 87th in the world for Immunology, 105th in the world for Physics, 118th in the world for Ecology, 122nd in the world for Biology and Biochemistry, 131st in the world for Pharmacology and Toxicology, 135th in the world for Cell Biology, 143rd in the world for Polymer Science and Surgery, joint 146th in the world for Neuroscience and Behaviour, and 150th in the world for Geosciences.

-In the 2016 CWTS Leiden Ranking, AMU is ranked 137th in the world.
+In the 2025 CWTS Leiden Ranking, AMU was ranked 226th in the world.

-In the 2015/16 University Ranking by Academic Performance (URAP), AMU is ranked 77th in the world.
+In the 2024/25 University Ranking by Academic Performance (URAP), AMU was ranked 143rd in the world.

-In the 2016 Center for World University Rankings (CWUR), AMU is ranked 151st in the world.
+In the 2025 Center for World University Rankings (CWUR), AMU was ranked 169th in the world.

-In the 2019 Reuters - The World's Most Innovative Universities ranking, AMU is ranked 96th in the world.
+In the 2019 Reuters - The World's Most Innovative Universities ranking, AMU was ranked 96th in the world.